dstackai/dstack/docs/docs/reference/dstack.yml/dev-environment.md

 </div>

-Once you run this configuration, the contents of the volume will be attached to `/volume_data` inside the development environment, and its contents will persist across runs.
+Once you run this configuration, the contents of the volume will be attached to `/volume_data` inside the dev environment, and its contents will persist across runs.

 !!! info "Limitations"